 Separation in Turkey

-When a divorce case is filed, a judge may decide on separation, if he or she determines there is a possibility of the parties reconciling.
+According to Turkish family law when a divorce case is filed, a judge may decide on separation, if he or she determines there is a possibility of the parties reconciling.
 A period of 1-3 years can be given for separation before the final decision to grant a divorce is reached.

 Following a divorce, the woman generally resumes the last name she had before the marriage.
 She may, however, continue to use her husband’s last name if the judge approves this decision.
 The divorced woman may not legally remarry within 300 days following the date of the dissolution except in cases where court permission is obtained.